syncfusion-content/predictive-analytics-docs/predictive-analytics/Getting-Started-with-R.md

 ![](Getting-Started-with-R_images/img8.png)

-_All RColorBrewer Palettes_
+All RColorBrewer Palettes
+{:.caption}

 You can get a better view of an individual palette by specifying the palette and the number of colors desired, like this: display.brewer.pal(8, "Accent").
 The following figure illustrates this palette.

 ![](Getting-Started-with-R_images/img9.png)

-_Preview of the RColorBrewer Palette “Accent”_
+Preview of the RColorBrewer Palette “Accent” {:.caption}

 To apply an RColorBrewer palette to a bar chart, call brewer.pal in the col attribute.
 Also specify the palette and the number of colors desired.